 Davidson graduated in 1980 from the NSW Institute of Technology in Sydney (now UTS), after which he moved to London and ran his own practice while simultaneously teaching at various institutions.
-Davidson has taught and lectured internationally including at the AA, London; Bartlett School of Architecture, London; as Adjunct Professor at UTS in Sydney; Visiting Professor at Cooper Union, New York and MIT, Boston.
-In 1994 Peter Davidson co-founded LAB architecture studio and won the competition to design Federation Square in 1997, at which time he moved from London to Melbourne.
+Davidson has taught and lectured extensively, including at the AA, London; Bartlett School of Architecture, London; as Adjunct Professor at UTS in Sydney; and as Visiting Professor at Cooper Union, New York and MIT, Boston.
+In 1994 Davidson co-founded LAB architecture studio and won the competition to design Federation Square in 1997, at which time he moved from London to Melbourne.

-After suffering a stroke in 2010, Davidson stopped practicing as an architect and devoted himself full time to his artistic practice.
-Davidson’s drawings are meticulous and intricate, tracing a multitude of patterns and forms through the strict constraint of black lines on paper, his recent drawings take his relentless desire to explore the line in architecture to a different dimension of artistic expression.
+After suffering a major stroke in 2010, which resulted in the loss of most of his language, Davidson stopped practicing as an architect and devoted himself full-time to his artistic practice.
+Davidson’s drawings are meticulous and intricate; tracing a multitude of patterns and forms through the strict constraint of black lines on paper.
+In recent drawings Davidson takes his relentless desire to explore the architectural line to a different dimension of artistic expression.